tonaljs/tonal/packages/core/README.md

 - oct: the octave (or null if not present)
 - chroma: the note chroma (0..11)
 - midi: the note midi or null if octave is not present
-- freq: the note frecuency in Hertzs, or null if the octave is note present
+- freq: the note frequency in Hertzes, or null if the octave is note present

 Example: